My body, my story

 When I dance.
 It can be anywhere, as long as I can dance, preferably in light, loose-fitting clothes.

-The truth is that when I felt bad about my body, nothing helped.
-The problem was in my head, so even with the most beautiful outfit, I still felt bad about my body.
-On the other hand, it was rather by starting to accept my body that I was able to dare more, in terms of style.
+The truth is, when I felt bad about my body, nothing helped.
+The problem was in my head, so even with the most beautiful outfit, I still felt uncomfortable.
+However, it was by starting to accept my body that I was able to be more daring, style-wise.
 Today, I don't follow any rules.
 No matter the circumstances or the occasion, I wear what I like.
-The important thing is that I find myself beautiful and feel good.
+The most important thing is that I feel beautiful and good about myself.

 Your go-to outfit for days when you feel less in tune with your body?
-The one that comforts you and gives you back your confidence?
+The one that comforts you and restores your confidence?

-On days like this, I prefer a loose, lightweight outfit, like wide-legged pants with a shirt and bodysuit underneath.
-This way, I give my body some freedom to be.
-It's an outfit that allows me to move easily, including doing some gentle yoga stretches—something I often do when I'm not feeling great.
+On days like this, I prefer a light, flowing outfit, such as wide-legged pants with a shirt and a bodysuit underneath.
+This allows my body a certain freedom.
+It's an outfit that lets me move easily, especially to do some gentle yoga stretches—something I often do when I'm not feeling well.

 How do you feel when you wear a NOO bodysuit?

 I feel completely myself.
-Sexy, bossy, sporty, authentic, determined... but also comfortable and unfussy.
-As much at home in the body as in my own skin!
+Sexy, bossy, sporty, authentic, determined… but also comfortable and unpretentious.
+As comfortable in my body as I am in my own skin!

-The High Black , I love its sexy side with its large side cutouts and a little sporty with the high neck.
-I have quite square shoulders and I like to highlight them, so this shape is ideal for me.
-It's a versatile and chic model, which I can wear as much to give a yoga class as to go to an evening.
+I love the Midnight Bloom dress for its sexy look, with its deep side slits, and its sporty feel thanks to the high neckline.
+I have fairly square shoulders and I like to show them off, so this style is perfect for me.
+It's a versatile and chic dress that I can wear just as easily for a yoga class as for a night out.